-We’re just days away from the 2018 Winter Olympic Games in PeyongChang, South Korea, but for the nearly 3,000 athletes who will compete in this year’s games, the journey has been a long one.
+For the nearly 3,000 athletes who competed in the 2018 Winter Olympic Games in PeyongChang, South Korea, the journey has been a long one.

 It’s not every day that someone gets to compete at the Olympic level, and while recognizable sports like figure skating and ice hockey will command the attention of viewers across the globe in the next few weeks, there are a multitude of other events worth tuning in to.